rkhleics/police-api-client-python/docs/index.rst

    >>> asb.outcomes
    []

-Fore available attributes and methods, see the :doc:`reference/crime/index` reference.
+For available attributes and methods, see the :class:`crime.Crime` reference.

 .. _Police API: https://data.police.uk/docs/